 Space Club balloon launch

-Becca Davis and Bobbi Mitchell are building temperature sensors using a thermocouple and an Arduino computer interface, which will be launched in a NASA sounding rocket at Wallops Island next June in the Rock-Sat-X program.
+Spring Semester 2018— Becca Davis and Bobbi Mitchell are building temperature sensors using a thermocouple and an Arduino computer interface, which will be launched in a NASA sounding rocket at Wallops Island next June in the Rock-Sat-X program.

+Summer 2017—Jeremy Marsh worked on laser-induced fluorescence in our plasma physics lab.
 Angela Meyer worked on a rocket payload to measure vibrations during flight.

 Internships at NASA

-William George’s internship at NASA Langley—“I analyzed data from the Multi-Mission Earth Entry Vehicle.
+William George’s internship at NASA Langley: “I analyzed data from the Multi-Mission Earth Entry Vehicle.
 I tested results in Langley’s 20-foot wind tunnel.
 My research mentor was Wesleyan graduate Chris Kuhl.”

-Katie Reid had an internship at NASA Fairmont—“I worked on the Orion spacecraft, which will take astronauts further into space than ever before, past the moon to possibly even Mars.
+Katie Reid had an internship at NASA Fairmont: “I worked on the Orion spacecraft, which will take astronauts further into space than ever before, past the moon to possibly even Mars.
 We analyzed data from Orion’s first test flight using Python software.”

-Cody O’Meara’s internship at NASA Langley—“I designed an improved a rotating diffuser, ordered supplies, built the diffuser, and tested it in their anechoic chamber.”
+Cody O’Meara’s internship at NASA Langley: “I designed an improved a rotating diffuser, ordered supplies, built the diffuser, and tested it in their anechoic chamber.”